Frequently Asked Questions

 The Masters Degree in Applied Economics requires the successful completion of 30 course credits (ten courses) in the Program.
 All students in the Program matriculate in a fall semester.
 Full-time students take four required courses (Microeconomics, Macroeconomics, Econometrics and Data Analysis) in the fall semester.
 Full-time students typically take three elective courses in the spring semester and three elective courses in the summer semester, thus completing the program in one calendar year.
 Part-time students typically take two courses in each of the fall and spring semesters and one or two courses in the summer semester.
-Classes are held in the evenings, late afternoons or on weekends.
+Classes are held in the evenings and late afternoons.

 Full-time students generally take the four core courses in the fall term, three elective courses in the spring term and three courses in the summer term.